PabMartinez/Api-docs/docs/source/api/v1/rating/index.rst

 LCL Sea Rating
 -----------------------------

-Peticion para realizar una peticion de rates para un envio LCL via maritima.
+Request to retrieve the rates for LCL sea shipment(Maritime)

-Devuelve un listado con los diferentes rates maritimos de LCL.
+Returns a list containing the Sea rates for LCL.

 **Example request**: